MicrosoftDocs/azure-docs/articles/logic-apps/business-continuity-disaster-recovery-guidance.md

 This example shows a combined setup where the primary location has both active logic app instances, while the secondary location has active-passive logic app instances.
 If the primary location experiences a disruption or failure, the active logic app in the secondary location, which is already handling a partial workload, can take over the entire workload.

-* In the primary location, an active logic app listens to an Azure Service Bus queue for messages, while another active logic app checks for emails by using a Office 365 Outlook polling trigger.
+* In the primary location, an active logic app listens to an Azure Service Bus queue for messages, while another active logic app checks for emails by using an Outlook for Microsoft 365 polling trigger.

 * In the secondary location, an active logic app works with the logic app in the primary location by listening and competing for messages from the same Service Bus queue.
 Meanwhile, a passive inactive logic app waits on standby to check for emails when the primary location becomes unavailable but is *disabled* to avoid rereading emails.